Heartworm Testing in Mandeville, LA

 Your adult dog should be tested for heartworms once per year, during their routine wellness visit.
 If you have a puppy under seven months old, they should begin heartworm prevention treatment and subsequently be tested for heartworms every six months for a year.
 After a year, they should be tested for heartworms annually.
 Dogs older than seven months, who have not been on a heartworm prevention treatment, must be tested before starting prevention treatment.

-How Does a Dog Get Heartworm Disease?
+How Does a Dog or Cat Get Heartworm Disease?

 Dogs and cats become infected with heartworms when they are bitten by an infected mosquito.
 Dogs and cats can only get heartworms from infected mosquitoes.
 There is no spread from dog to dog, dog to cat, or dog to human.